umccr/htsget-rs/htsget-config/README.md

 #### Note
-By default, when htsget-rs is compiled with the `s3-storage` feature flag, `storage = 'S3'` is used when no `storage` options is specified.
-Otherwise, `storage = 'Local'` is used when no storage options is specified.
+By default, when htsget-rs is compiled with the `s3-storage` feature flag, `storage = 'S3'` is used when no `storage` options are specified.
+Otherwise, `storage = 'Local'` is used when no storage options are specified.
 Compilation includes the `s3-storage` feature flag by default, so in order to have `storage = 'Local'` as the default, `--no-default-features` can be passed to `cargo`.

 #### Allow guard